Planning to profit off NHL Seattle season tickets? Team’s actions suggest limits are coming

 The cases are a reminder that sports fans don’t have to be actual brokers for teams to view them as such; many fans, especially out-of-towners, are increasingly having season tickets revoked for reselling with impunity on platforms like StubHub and SeatGeek.
 NHL Seattle plans to make depositors — who will begin selecting seats this fall — more aware of future resale restrictions in coming weeks, though Alessandro and Sanders’ experiences suggest anyone planning to heavily offset season packages through a ticket-selling side business is in for a rude awakening.

-A statement released this week on behalf of NHL Seattle by spokesman Katie Townsend said: “We understand that our season-ticket members may, on occasions, want or need to share or resell their tickets, and we are focused on making that experience safe and secure.”
+A statement released this week on behalf of NHL Seattle by spokesperson Katie Townsend said: “We understand that our season-ticket members may, on occasions, want or need to share or resell their tickets, and we are focused on making that experience safe and secure.”

 Townsend declined to discuss specifics on Alessandro and Sanders.
 The statement said NHL Seattle pulled “known broker” deposits to better serve fans wanting to watch the team.
 “Our goal is to create an arena filled with passionate NHL Seattle fans,” she said.